Howe confirms return date for Botman as he recovers from an ACL tear - TribalFootball.com

 Newcastle United manager Eddie Howe has confirmed they will soon have Sven Botman back.

-The center half has been out for around nine months, suffering an ACL tear in March against Manchester City.
+The centre half has been out for around nine months, suffering an ACL tear in March against Manchester City.

 Advertisement